SBU Postdoc Spotlight 2018

 Presentation Guidelines: Only SBU Postdocs are eligible to give a Spotlight talk.
 Talks will be approximately five minutes long.
 Speakers should craft a talk that distills the heart of their research for a general audience who may not be specialists in the style of a TED talk.
 Speakers will receive individualized coaching on their presentation from experts at the Alan Alda Center for Communicating Science.

 Postdocs must affirm that their postdoctoral supervisor supports presentation of their research during speaker sign up.
+The talks will be recorded and posted online.

 How to Sign Up: